+PR OPOSALS For Withhold

+1. Elect the following as directors:

+Anton J. Drescher

+Fabrice Helliker

+Maurice Loverso

+Rowland Perkins

+Tom Perovic

+Ron Wages

-PROPOSALS For Withhold 1.
-Elect the following as directors: Anton J. Drescher Fabrice Helliker Maurice Loverso Rowland Perkins Tom Perovic Ron Wages 2.
-To ratify the appointment of Davidson & Company LLP, Chartered Professional Accountants, as the Company's Independent Registered Public Accounting Firm.
-For Against Abstain 3.
-To ratify and approve the adoption of the Company's Omnibus Equity Incentive Compensation Plan, as more particularly described in the Schedule 14A Proxy Statement.
-For Against Abstain 4.
-To approve, on a non-binding advisory basis, the compensation of our named executive officers, as more particularly described in the Schedule 14A Proxy Statement.
+2. To ratify the appointment of Davidson & Company LLP, Chartered Professional Accountants, as the Company's Independent Registered Public Accounting Firm.
+For Against Abstain

+3. To ratify and approve the continuation of the Company's Omnibus Equity Incentive Compensation Plan, as more particularly described in the Schedule 14A - Proxy Statement related to the Meeting.
 For Against Abstain